Polkadot-Blockchain-Academy/pba-book/content/cryptography/in-context/slides.md

 ## Timing Attacks

-A timing attack can be possible if any of the following<br/> depend on the contents of a secret:
+A timing attack can be possible if any of the following<br /> depend on the contents of a secret:

 <pba-flex center>